hasura/ndc-storage/docs/objects.md

 #### Pagination

-Relay style is suitable for objects listing because most of cloud storage services only support cursor-based pagination.
+Relay style suits object listing because most cloud storage services only support cursor-based pagination.
 The object name is used as the cursor ID.

 ```graphql
 query ListObjects {